Merceditas Gutierrez

 Ma.
-Merceditas Consunji Navarro Gutierrez (born September 24, 1948) is a Filipino government official who is currently serving as member of the board of trustees of Government Service Insurance System (GSIS).
+Merceditas Consunji Navarro-Gutierrez (born September 24, 1948) is a Filipino lawyer and government official who is currently serving as member of the board of trustees of Government Service Insurance System (GSIS).
 Following her graduation from the Ateneo de Manila University Law School in 1973, she established herself as a significant figure within the governmental sphere through key appointments.
 Aside from becoming a two-time Justice Secretary of the Philippine Justice Department, Gutierrez also became the first woman to head the post of Ombudsman.
 She assumed the position on December 1, 2005, and resigned from office on May 6, 2011.

 Early life

 Merceditas Gutierrez was the second child of the former Vice-Governor and Representative of Bataan, Rufino Navarro Sr. and Candelaria Consunji.
 She was the second of five children and attended elementary and high school in the small town of Samal, Bataan.
 Gutierrez moved to Manila for College and graduated from the Ateneo de Manila University Law School in 1973, wherein she was a schoolmate of the First Gentleman Mike Arroyo.
 She was initially unable to take the Bar exam due to her pregnancy with her first child, Johnny Gutierrez.
 However, upon taking the Bar the next year, Merceditas successfully passed her first attempt.
 Soon after, in 1983, she began engaging herself in government services.
 She became the Legal Officer of the Philippine Aerospace Development Corporation (PADC), then, Presidential Legal Officer of the Philippine Presidential Office.
 Her achievements in those government offices earned her a personal promotion by then-President Gloria Macapagal Arroyo to the National Economic and Development Authority of the Philippines.